MP Estate Planning UK

 cyprus inheritance tax

-As a UK homeowner with assets in Cyprus, understanding the local inheritance tax laws is crucial to protecting your estate.
-We will guide you through the complexities of Cyprus inheritance tax and provide tips on how to minimise your tax liability.
+As a UK homeowner with property or assets in Cyprus, understanding how both Cypriot and UK inheritance tax laws interact is crucial to protecting your estate.
+This guide walks you through the key considerations of Cyprus inheritance tax — or more accurately, the absence of it — and explains what UK homeowners actually need to worry about when holding overseas assets.

-Cyprus offers one of the most favourable inheritance tax regimes in Europe, with low tax rates for transfers to children and spouses.
-Our team of specialists is available to help you safeguard your legacy.
-Want to protect your estate from unnecessary inheritance tax?
+Here’s the critical fact many people miss: Cyprus abolished its inheritance tax in 2000.
+There is no inheritance tax payable in Cyprus on the transfer of assets upon death.
+However, that does not mean UK homeowners are in the clear — because UK inheritance tax (IHT) applies to your worldwide assets if you are UK-domiciled.
+Our team of specialists is available to help you navigate this cross-border complexity and safeguard your legacy.
+Want to reduce your inheritance tax liability?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team today.

 Key Takeaways